Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

 where $C$ is the Chern number, $\Omega(\bs{k})$ is the Berry curvature, and the integral is taken over the whole Brillouin zone (BZ) in 2D systems, as illustrated in Fig.~\ref{fig:III-BC-BZ} (a).
 The Chern number can take arbitrary integer values, reflecting the fact that the topological phase may vary across different systems.
 This variability underscores the richness of topological phases in gapped systems.
 The classification scheme based on such topological invariants is crucial for understanding the diverse phases of topological matter, enabling the prediction and characterization of novel quantum states.

 The ``ten-fold way'' classification can also be extended to the phonon spectra of solids, where a gap is required in the phonon spectra.
-Since phonons are bosons, which have $\mathcal{T}^2=0, 1$.
-As a result, topological classifications for gapped phonon systems are restricted to the classes of A, AI, AIII, BDI, D, C, and CI.
-In condensed matter physics, $\mathcal{C}$ and $\mathcal{S}$ are often difficult to be strictly defined in materials.
-Therefore, $\mathcal{T}$ plays a central role in determining the topological gapped states for phonons, particularly in the classes of A and AI.
-Moreover, when crystalline symmetries (such as rotational, mirror, or inversion symmetries) are taken into account, the topological classification of phonon systems becomes significantly richer~\cite{fu2011topological,shiozaki2014topology,po2017symmetry,kruthoff2017topological,song2018diagnosis}.
-These additional symmetries not only expand the range of possible topological phases but also make them easier to identify and diagnose in real materials.
+Since phonons are bosons, $\mathcal{T}^2$ can only take values of $0$ and $1$.
+As a result, topological classifications for gapped phonon systems are restricted to the classes of A, AI, AIII, BDI, D, C, and CI. {In condensed matter physics, the $\mathcal{C}$ and $\mathcal{S}$ are often not well-defined.
+Therefore, $\mathcal{T}$ plays the central role in classifying topological gapped states for phonons, particularly in the standard Altland-Zirnbauer classes A and AI.
+On the other hand, focusing only on $\mathcal{T}$ alone can overlook potential topological phases.
+For instance, if we study a specific phonon branch, one can construct an effective low-energy model where $\mathcal{C}$ or $\mathcal{S}$ symmetry is meaningfully defined and preserved.
+These symmetries, in turn, enable the emergence of novel topological phases not captured by the $\mathcal{T}$-only classification.
+Furthermore, when crystalline symmetries (e.g., rotational, mirror, or inversion) are considered, the topological classification of phonons becomes significantly richer~\cite{fu2011topological,shiozaki2014topology,po2017symmetry,kruthoff2017topological,song2018diagnosis}.
+These additional symmetries not only expand the range of possible topological phases but also provide more concrete signatures for their identification and diagnosis in real materials.}

+{To realize topological phases in gapped phonon spectra, specific symmetry conditions must be met.
+For instance, achieving a Class A topological phase (e.g., characterized by a Chern number, a $\mathbb{Z}$ invariant in two dimensions) requires breaking $\mathcal{T}$ in the phonon system.
+This can be accomplished through various mechanisms, such as by external magnetic fields~\cite{Baydin2022_PRB, Cheng2020_Cd3As2, Luo2023_CeF3_Science, Chaudhary2024_PRB, Wu2023_Fe2Mo3O8_NP, David2024_CoTiO3_PNAS, Nova2017_ErFeO3_NP, Schaack1977_CeCl3, CeCl3_2022, Niu2021_phononMag, Xue2025_Extrinsic}, coupling to magnons~\cite{Ren2024_PH_SPIN_PRX, Liu2021_Magnon_phonon}, or intrinsic magnetic order~\cite{CoSnS_CP_2025,CoSnS_PRL_2025,zhang2025electronic}.
+Experimental verification of such phases in phononic systems remains an active and promising frontier of research.}